Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 ## Deploy ##

 The "Flex4_StockListDemo/deploy" folder contains a deployment image of the demo, which includes a container page and other web resources.
-If you have not skipped the previous step you have to complete this by replacing the built Flex application (Flex4StockListDemo.swf).
+If you have not skipped the previous step you have to complete this with the built Flex application (Flex4StockListDemo.swf) and the swfobject.js version 2.2 file form [SWFObject 2](http://code.google.com/p/swfobject/downloads/list).
+Otherwise get the ready-made "Flex4_StockListDemo" deploy folder from "deploy.zip" of the [latest release](https://github.com/Weswit/Lightstreamer-example-StockList-client-flex/releases) of this project.

 This deployment image is ready to be deployed under Lightstreamer's internal Web Server, by copying all the contents into the "pages" directory.<br>